 Katarzyna Bolsewicz has been involved in co-designing and implementing WHO Tailoring Immunisation Programmes (TIP) across three local health districts (LHDs) in NSW: Central Coast, Hunter New England and Mid-North Coast for the last 2 years.
 TIP is a strategy developed by WHO (and implemented in many European countries as well as successfully piloted in Maitland, NSW) that uses social sciences and qualitative approaches to understand the demand and supply barriers and enablers to childhood immunisation in areas of low coverage.
 Findings are then used by local immunisation stakeholders to design localised, appropriate strategies to get more children up to date on their immunisations.
 Katarzyna has been working closely with immunisation stakeholders in each LHD, including caregivers, Aboriginal and Torres Strait Islander communities, public health units, public health networks, GP practices, child and family health nurses.
 She is also a research fellow in social science with NCIRS, where she has been working on exploring and addressing communication barriers and enablers related to influenza vaccination experienced by Aboriginal and Torres Strait Islander communities and health providers working with these communities.

 Dorothy is a senior research fellow at the Kirby Institute, UNSW, and an honorary research fellow with the Centre for Women’s Infectious Disease at The Royal Women’s Hospital in Melbourne.
-She holds a Master of Public Health and a PhD in epidemiology.
+She holds a Doctorate in epidemiology and a Master of Public Health.
 Dorothy's research focuses on development and implementation of novel public health surveillance systems, and the evaluation of vaccination and screening strategies for the prevention of HPV and related diseases.

 Andrew is a clinical epidemiologist with over 20 years’ experience in international public health, sexually transmitted and infectious disease research.
 Andrew has held a joint appointment with the Papua New Guinea Institute of Medical Research (PNGIMR) and the Kirby Institute for Infection and Immunity in Society, Faculty of Medicine, UNSW Sydney, since 2010.
 In the last 20 years he has designed and led multi-disciplinary research teams in Australia, Kenya, Myanmar, Papua New Guinea, Solomon Islands, Tanzania, United Kingdom and Vanuatu.
 In 2007, he established an international collaborative research group at the PNGIMR, where he was head of the Sexual and Reproductive Health Unit and Deputy Director from 2010 to 2015.
 His research in the last decade has focused on evaluating innovative solutions to improve women’s reproductive health in high-burden, low-resource settings.